Tokyo Skytree Your ultimate guide to breathtaking views

 Tembo Deck (350 meters)

-• 340th Floor: Here you'll find an impressive glass floor through which you can look straight down.
-Perfect for spectacular photos but not for the faint-hearted!
+• Floor 340: Here you'll find an impressive glass floor, allowing you to look straight down.
+Perfect for spectacular photos, but not for the faint of heart!

-• 345th Floor: On this level, you'll find Sky Restaurant 634, the SKYTREE SHOP, and the SKYTREE POST where you can send personalized postcards.
+• Floor 345: On this level, you’ll find the Sky Restaurant 634, the SKYTREE SHOP, and the SKYTREE POST, where you can send personalized postcards.

-• 350th Floor: Here you’ll find the ticket counter for the Tembo Galleria, the SKYTREE CAFE, and a photo spot for souvenir photos.
+• Floor 350: Here you’ll find the ticket counter for the Tembo Galleria, the SKYTREE CAFE, and a photo spot for souvenir pictures.

 Tembo Galleria (450 meters)